Sedilia: Three seats

-Symbolism and meaning of sedilia
+Symbolism and meaning

 Although sedilia were primarily designed for practical demands in Mass, in the whole medieval development, it carried multiple symbolism and theological meanings.
 These archaeological components usually are a set of three seats in the chancel for the priest, deacon and subdeacon, which reflects both clerical hierarchy and significant visual symbolism of liturgical orders.

 English sedilia is gradually evolving from the primary and simple wall to structured and decorated architecture combination, which visually highlights clerical hierarchy of priest, deacon, and subdeacon.
 This direction arrangement is stepped from east to the west, with both utility and symbolic meaning, which brings the hierarchy into the chancel architecture with ecclesiastical order.

 Cameron argues that sedilia presents the preference of British artistic symmetry and recessed ornament, whose standard appearance may also carry some symbolic meaning through visual rhymes and similarity.
 The sedilia tends to be placed near the altar, integrating with dado arcading as one, reflecting a kind of ritual architectural language bringing a sense of sanctity and order.
 In many churches, the sadilia is the most delicate and magnificent part, showing its significance in rituals.

 Further evidence is provided for sadilia's symbolic functions with explanation of the painted art at Westminster Abbey.
 He pointed out that the figures in the Robert de Lisle Psalter are seemingly get impressed and influenced by the painted sedilia at Westminster, particularly in gestures, clothing and symbolic positioning.
 This performs that sedilia is not only a liturgical role, but also a visual patterns in religious authority and sincerity.

 The appearance of decorations of sedilia further emphasized its symbolism.
 After the mid-13th century, triangular gables and structures like aedicules were used above the seats, which allowed the internal space of the churches to have significant micro architectural features.
 These elements highlighted the sacredness of the space around the clergy, visually deepening the idea of the chancel as a heavenly symbolized space.
 As Cameron proposed, these forms align with shrines, or reliquary-style architecture, transferring sedilia from pure seats to "tours de force of display", meanwhile evoking the imagination of salvation and Heavenly Jerusalem.